basho-labs/little_riak_book/en/05-app-guide.md

 Conflict resolution is an inherent part of nearly any Riak application, whether or not the developer knows it.

-### Causality

-Causality in a distributed data store is wonderfully useful when it can be determined.
-If I retrieve a value, update it, and send it back with metadata indicating when I got the value, Riak can determine whether the new write is directly descended from what it already has on disk.

-With strong consistency, this context is mandatory: if the update to an existing object is not explicitly derived from the latest version of that object, it will be rejected.

-With eventual consistency, Riak will take a new write regardless of its context (aka **vector clock**).

-### Siblings

-With eventual consistency, if the vector clock cannot determine a causal relationship between two copies of an object, Riak will create **siblings**.
-Effectively, such an object is no longer a simple opaque data blob, but rather two (or more) distinct blobs (siblings) waiting to be resolved.

 ### Conflict resolution strategies

 There are basically 6 distinct approaches for dealing with conflicts